Orosenthal/Web-Scraping-Ebay/README.md

 # Web-Scraping-Ebay
-Web Scraping Ebay trending deals &amp; items sell history analysis.
-This web scrapper for simulation purposes.
-Return all current Ebay trending deals as a dataframe and category analysis, items sale history and time series plot analysis.
+Web Scraping Ebay trend deals & selling history analysis of items.\n For simulation purposes, this web scrapper Return all current Ebay trending deals as an analysis of data frame and category, sale history of items and plot analysis of time series.